GhettoBastler/wordblitz-plotter/README.md

 ![machine_camera](https://user-images.githubusercontent.com/100698182/180181265-8275f6e8-7f89-4d6e-80dd-a42e131ca751.jpg)

-*Yes, I could have made a program that runs on a computer, but where is the fun in that ?*
+*Yes, I could have made a program that plays the game on a computer, but where is the fun in that ?*

 ## How it works